 What Are The Main Features Of Android OS?

-The core features of an Android OS include Android architecture, user interface, multitasking, security measures, and system flexibility.
+Key features of Android OS include its layered architecture for performance, a gesture-based UI, and robust security tools like app sandboxing.
 These elements are designed to provide a versatile and user-friendly mobile experience.
 The Android architecture plays a critical role in how the operating system functions, supporting its stability, scalability, and ability to adapt to various devices.

 The core features of an Android OS are explained below: